 Dr. Bill Ristevski (Hamilton, ON) – “DRIVSAFE – Distraction on the Road Injury eValuation in Surgery and FracturE clinics”

 Dr. Marlis Sabo (Calgary, AB) – “Intersection of Catastrophizing, Mood Disorders, and Gender in Rotator Cuff Surgical Patients: A Prospective Exploratory Study”

 Dr. Emil Schemitsch (London, ON) – “DECIPHER: Determinants of Clinically Important Outcomes following Proximal Humerus Fractures in the Elder Population: A National Cohort”

-As well, the COF is introducing a new community and innovation awards program.
-Competition details will be available in April and the first grants will be awarded in Fall 2017.
+As well, the COF is introducing a new community innovation awards program.
+Competition details will be available in May and the first awards will be given out in Fall 2017.

 The expanded research program is supported by the COF’s Powering Pain Free Movement campaign, a major gifts campaign launched in January 2016.
 Dr. Marvin Tile, Professor Emeritus, University of Toronto, and Orthopaedics Surgeon at Sunnybrook HSC, leads the campaign as COF patron.
 He says, “In the first year of our campaign, we have made remarkable progress towards achieving our goals.
 With the support of industry leaders and surgeons as campaign partners, we have been able to register significant growth in research funding.
 We know that Canadian surgeons have much to contribute in the global orthopaedic research arena, and our funding partners have enabled the COF to support those Canadian researchers.
 At the same time, they are helping to ensure that we’re able to provide educational resources and care for thousands of orthopaedic patients.
 Most importantly, Powering Pain Free Movement partners are contributing to a vibrant, world-class Foundation.”